ESG vs. EHS: What’s the Difference?

 Key Differences Between ESG and EHS

 The primary difference between ESG and EHS lies in their intent, scope, and impact.
 EHS is largely compliance-focused, aiming to meet environmental and workplace safety regulations.
 It centres on the immediate safety of employees, workplace health, and local environmental protection.
-ESG, however, is a broader concept, developed in response to investor demands for transparency and accountability.
+ESG, however, is a broader concept that was developed in response to investor demands for transparency and accountability.
 Its aim is to evaluate a company’s comprehensive impact on the environment, society, and governance, addressing a wider range of issues and stakeholder interests.

 The scope of ESG extends beyond the workplace or local community to encompass broader societal and global considerations, such as climate impact, social equity, and corporate ethics.
 EHS, in contrast, is mainly concentrated on ensuring compliance with health and safety regulations, focusing on issues within the company’s immediate control.